 “You’re just going to leave your car here?
 Maybe we should find a pay phone and you can call a tow truck.”
 I suggested

 “Nahh..she does this every so often, just needs a jump, I’ll get one later”

 She?
 Yep, the bitch hated me.
 I was stealing her man.
 I looked back at her uneasily, expecting her to start-up on her own, Black Sabbath blaring , and try to run me down.

 Those thoughts were gone in a second when he wrapped his arms around me and pulled me into yet another amazing kiss.
 Then we held hands and walked.
 Then we’d look at each other and start kissing as we were walking.
 Then we’d stop and hug and kiss, ad infinitum.
 This is what went on the entire walk back to my Seaside cottage, this is what also disgusts people when they see it or read about it, as in ‘get a room already’, but when you’re IN IT, it’s awesome and you don’t give two shits.

 We finally made it back to the cottage, where my friend was probably tucked snugly in bed and my Mother was probably starting to stir.
 It was almost 5 am.
 It took us forever to say goodbye.
 He took both of my hands in his and said ..

 “I’ve never felt like this before with anyone.” *OMG – did he really just say that?*

 We kissed some more, then hugged for a while…sort of rocking together.
 Then I heard a toilet flush inside the cottage.
 Uh Oh.

 “Can I see you tomorrow night after I get off of work?” *YES!
 YES!
 YES!* but, in reality…

 “Sure, I would like that.”

-BUT, when I opened the door, my world changed forever, still floating, happy as a pig in ,…..oh shit – there stood my Mother, her face distorted with anger.
-I could almost see the thick, black steam spewing from every orifice, She was the bull, I was the matador., clinging desperately to my red cape.
+BUT, when I opened the door, my world changed forever, still floating, happy as a pig in ,…..oh shit – there stood my mother, her face distorted in anger.
+I could almost see thick, black steam spewing from every orifice, She was the bull, I was the matador., clinging desperately to my red cape.